 The deadly shooting that left one person dead and 16 others hurt in Dallas happened at an event that was not approved by the city.
 The mass shooting is leading to changes in DPD’s policy for providing off-duty security.

-One person was killed and others were caught in the crossfire of a shooting in southeast Oak Cliff Wednesday night.
+One person was killed and 11 others were injured, including three juveniles, in a shooting at an outdoor concert event overnight Saturday in southeast Oak Cliff.

 Three Dallas firefighters who were seriously injured during an Oak Cliff apartment explosion in 2021 are now suing the complex, its management companies and Atmos Energy.